Grevel Lindop: Publications

 When Carcanet Press began publishing pamphlets Lindop's Against the Sea was among the earliest ones published.

 His first full-length collection of poems, Fools' Paradise, was published in 1977.
-Five other collections have been published since: Tourists (1987), A Prismatic Toy (1991), Selected Poems (2000).
-Lindop's most recent collection Playing With Fire, was published by Carcanet Press in 2006.
+Five other collections have been published since: Tourists (1987), A Prismatic Toy (1991), Selected Poems (2000) and Playing With Fire (2006).
+Lindop's most recent collection, Lunar Park, was published by Carcanet Press in 2015.

 Lindop wrote a biography of Thomas De Quincey which was published in 1981 as The Opium-Eater: a Life of Thomas De Quincey.
 He also edited De Quincey's Confessions of an English Opium-Eater and Other Writings for the Oxford World's Classics series in 1985, and was General Editor of The Works of Thomas De Quincey, a 21-volume complete edition of his writings, produced by a team of eleven editors and published in 2000–03.

 Sigma Press published Lindop's A Literary Guide to the Lake District in 1993 (third edition, 2015: ISBN 978-1910758120).
 The guide to the area's literary connections won the Lakeland Book of the Year award in 1994.

 In 2008, André Deutsch published Travels on the Dance Floor (ISBN 0233002367) (third edition 2010), Lindop's account of his six-week journey to Cuba, Venezuela, Colombia, Panama, Puerto Rico, the Dominican Republic, and Miami in search of the roots of salsa dancing.

 Oxford University Press published Charles Williams: The Third Inkling in 2015 (ISBN 978-0199284153).